Michael Harlow: Literary work

 Two collections appeared in 2014.
 Heart absolutely I can brings together a number of Harlow's previously published poems on love, along with five new works.
 Sweeping the Courtyard: The Selected Poems of Michael Harlow gathers a generous selection of his published poetry, from Edges (1974) to The Tram Conductor's Blue Cap (2009).

 In 2016 Michael Harlow published his eleventh poetry collection, Nothing for it but to Sing.
 Previous to its publication, it received the 2015 Kathleen Grattan Award, which is biennially given to "an original book-length collection of poetry by a New Zealand or South Pacific permanent resident or citizen."
 Nothing for it but to Sing contrasts concrete imagery with the abstract and further demonstrates Harlow’s reluctance to be restricted to working in one style.
 Fuelled by his musical background and his understanding that “Poetry is when words sing,” the poems display lyric and rhythmic qualities characteristic of Harlow's previous work.
 The book also draws upon Harlow’s background as a Jungian therapist, as many of the poems reflect the intangibility of their subject matter: existence, temporality, love, and mortality.
 Responding to the collection, Emma Neale wrote that “Harlow’s poems are small detonations that release deeply complex stories of psychological separations and attractions, of memory and desire.”

 Nothing for it but to Sing was generally well received.
 In his review for the journal takahē, Erik Kennedy concluded, “It may be wrong to say that Nothing for it but to Sing is an uneven book.
 Perhaps it’s better to say that it’s an ambitious and uncompromising hybrid of varied efforts.
 And who’s going to complain about that?”
 In her review for NZ Poetry Shelf, Paula Green wrote, “This shiny, ethereal collection, full of paradox and light, follows curved lines, follows song.
 The poems are written out of being and unbeing, out of the unconscious and the dreamed world, out of lived experience.
 More than anything, it almost seems like there are no things but in ideas, because this is poetry of an itinerant mind, of a heart absorbing a world that is hypothesis, abstract thought, love, attachment and continuity.”
 She concludes by deeming it “a very lovely, overturning, uplifting collection”.

-Harlow's most recent collection of poems, The Moon in a Bowl of Water, appeared in 2019.
+Harlow's most recent poetry collections include The Moon in a Bowl of Water (2019) and Renoir's Bicycle (2022).

 Over a long career, Michael Harlow has remained an important figure in New Zealand poetry.
 As New Zealand author Fiona Kidman has written, "Harlow is a distinguished and serious writer, dealing with big issues: life, death, sorrow, the inner consciousness, yet there is a bubble of gaiety, a vitality, never far from the surface".